-One of the first steps was launching BT Sport 4K UHD in 2015, which BT Sport Ultimate now replaces, along with the Dolby Atmos sound that it offers to BT TV customers.
-Adding to the mix, BT Sport Ultimate is also going to offer HDR, looking to boost the quality of the visuals.
+One of the first steps was launching BT Sport 4K UHD in 2015, which BT Sport Ultimate replaces, along with the Dolby Atmos sound that it offers to BT TV customers.
+Added to the mix, BT Sport Ultimate now also offers HDR on multiple platforms and for certain events.

-Here's everything you need to know about the new service from BT Sport.
+Here then is everything you need to know about the expanded service from BT Sport.

 BT Sport Ultimate: Who gets what?

-While BT Sport Ultimate will offer 4K, HDR and Dolby Atmos, it's not as simple as everyone getting the same quality - not yet anyway.
+While BT Sport Ultimate is capable of offering 4K, HDR and Dolby Atmos, it's not as simple as everyone getting the same quality.

-• 4K UHD: This is available through the app on devices like Apple TV, Xbox, PS4 or Samsung TVs, as well as being part of the standard TV channel BT Sport Ultimate, formerly known as BT Sport 4K UHD.
+• 4K UHD: This is available through the BT Sport app for several devices: Apple TV, Xbox, PS4, Google Chromecast and Samsung TVs are supported.
+It is also available as part of the BT Sport Ultimate TV channel, formerly known as BT Sport 4K UHD.
 If you get that from BT TV or another provider, like Virgin Media.

 • Dolby Atmos: This is exclusive to BT TV customers watching BT Sport Ultimate.